 To use keywords properly you can start by visiting Google’s own Keyword Planner which is a great way to find relevant keywords and phrases for your niche for free.
 However, to research keywords correctly and more in-depth, industry professionals like us use other sources too as it has been shown that sometimes Google keyword planner can be restrictive.

-When choosing keywords you have to think a little bit deeper about the content you’re planning to create and to consider the nuances which are apparent when making those decisions, things like the intent of the keyword, as well as the overall objectives of your business dependant on the type of messages you are wanting to publish, such as a sales page or informational page for example.
+When choosing keywords you have to think a little bit deeper about the content you’re planning to create and consider the nuances which are apparent when making those decisions, things as the intent of the keyword, as well as the overall objectives of your business dependant on the type of messages you are wanting to publish, such as a sales page or informational page for example.

 And while it’s ok to use keywords deliberately and strategically, you also need to strike a balance between human consumption and search engines favouring the former.
-It is important that content on your site is relevant, engaging and of value for human readers, but not over optimised to the point that Google penalises you for being too biased towards the algorithm.
+It is important that content on your site is relevant, engaging and of value for human readers, but not over-optimised to the point that Google penalises you for being too biased towards the algorithm.

 A common oversight is to assume that websites rank as a whole in the search engines, but you need to think more granularly.
 It’s the individual pages that appear in the search results, so you should be thinking of each page as its own separate entity, which is a subset of the whole site, just like chapters are a subset of a book.

-So when choosing keywords think about them on a page by page basis.
+So when choosing keywords think about them on a page-by-page basis.